Call for Evidence about the Financial Conduct Authority

 - Please leave blank any questions that don’t apply to you or that you do not wish to answer

-- Save the completed document on your computer
+- Save the completed document on your computer; you are welcome to convert it to a PDF if you wish

-- Email it to Andy Agathangelou, Chair of the APPG’s Secretariat, at Email
+- Email your Word document (or PDF document) to Andy Agathangelou, Chair of the APPG’s Secretariat, at Email here.

 We anticipate the exercise as a whole will be completed by the end of the year.